Phil Salthouse's passion is boats and boating. It is both his hobby and his work.

 After selling his interest in Salthouse Boatbuilders, Phil went into business for himself, initially project-managing a new build and a major refit as well as numerous smaller jobs, and finally setting up Aquamagic Yachts Limited, which has at times had up to 40 employees and subcontractors on site.

-This practical on-the-water boating experience, combined with skills acquired through a lifetime of building and repairing boats, places Aquamagic in an advantageous position to be able to offer good, practical, aesthically pleasing, independent advice for a wide range of marine-related issues or to build the boat of your dreams.
+Phil's practical on-the-water boating experience, combined with skills acquired through a lifetime of building and repairing boats, places Aquamagic Yachts in an advantageous position to be able to offer good, practical, aesthetically pleasing, independent advice for a wide range of marine-related issues or to build the boat of your dreams.